Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Introduction

-The famous transition state theory in application to rate constants of enzymatic reaction deals predominantly with their free energies (see extensive review of Truhlar and coauthors \cite{Gao06} and refs. therein) but fails to shed light on the solvent viscosity dependence of their preexponents.
-The main tool to describe the solvent viscosity effect on a reaction rate constant is the high friction limit (also called strong damping or overdamped regime) of the Kramers' theory \cite{Han90} or its modifications \cite{Gro80}, \cite{Zwa92} combined with the Stokes law for the friction coefficient.
-There are many approaches to interpret the effect of solvent viscosity on enzymatic rate constant \cite{Gav79}, \cite{Dos83}, \cite{Sch88}, \cite{Yed95}, \cite{Bar95}, \cite{Kle98}, \cite{Sit08}, \cite{Sit10}.
+The famous transition state theory as applied to the rate constants of enzymatic reaction deals predominantly with their free energies (see extensive review of Truhlar and coauthors \cite{Gao06} and refs. therein) but fails to shed light on the solvent viscosity dependence of their preexponents.
+The main tool for describing the solvent viscosity effect on the reaction rate constant is a high friction limit (also called strong damping or overdamped regime) of the Kramers' theory \cite{Han90} or its modifications \cite{Gro80}, \cite{Zwa92} combined with the Stokes law for the friction coefficient.
+The effect of friction on the processes in biomolecules is investigated in \cite{Dry10}.
+There are many approaches to interpret the effect of solvent viscosity on the enzymatic rate constant \cite{Gav79}, \cite{Dos83}, \cite{Sch88}, \cite{Yed95}, \cite{Bar95}, \cite{Kle98}, \cite{Sit08}, \cite{Sit10}.
 A brief survey of these approaches was presented in our previous paper \cite{Sit10}.
-The model developed there required neither modification of the Kramers' model nor that of the Stokes law.
-The main premise of our approach was in the fact that a realistic enzyme solution is actually an ensemble of individual molecules with different characteristics (conditions for the movement of the system along the reaction coordinate).
-It was shown that the experimentally observed dependence (\ref{eq1}) can be obtained if we take into account heterogeneity of conditions in the ensemble.
+The model developed in \cite{Sit10} required neither modification of the Kramers' model nor that of the Stokes law.
+The main premise of our approach was that a realistic enzyme solution was actually an ensemble of individual molecules with different characteristics (conditions for the movement of the system along the reaction coordinate).
+It was shown that the experimentally observed dependence (\ref{eq1}) could be obtained if we took into account heterogeneity of conditions in the ensemble.
 The effective reaction rate constant was obtained by averaging of individual Kramers' rate constants over the distribution.
-The aim of \cite{Sit10} was to show that the idea of heterogeneity enables one to resolve the problem of solvent viscosity effect on enzymatic reactions in a conceptually much more simple way than modification of either the Kramers' theory or that of the Stokes law employed previously for interpretation of the effect under consideration.
+The aim of \cite{Sit10} was to show that the idea of heterogeneity enabled one to resolve the problem of solvent viscosity effect on the enzymatic reactions in a conceptually much more simple way than modification of either the Kramers' theory or that of the Stokes law.
+Namely the latter approach was previously used for interpretation of the effect under consideration.